Dziewulski (crater)

 Dziewulski is a lunar impact crater on the far side of the Moon.
 It lies between the craters Edison to the north and Popov to the south.
 The outer rim of this crater has been considerably worn by impacts, particularly along the southwest quadrant where the satellite crater Dziewulski Q overlies the rim and the interior floor.
 The northern rim is also heavily disrupted, and several small crater lie along the southeast rim.
 The interior floor and surrounding terrain has been resurfaced.

 Beginning at the southern edge, a chain of craters forms a linear formation running to the southeast past Popov.
-This feature is named Catena Dziewulski.
+Named Catena Dziewulski, this feature it is 70 km long and radial to the center of the Mare Orientale impact basin.

+This formation is named after Polish astronomer Władysław Dziewulski (1878-1962).
+Its designation was formally adopted by the International Astronomical Union in 1970.